cloudhotspot/fusion-docker/README.md

 By default your Docker machine is called `fusion01`.
 You can change this via the `$guest_name` variable in the `Vagrantfile`.

+First run `vagrant up`:

     My-Awesome-MacBook-Pro:~ god$ vagrant up
     Bringing machine 'default' up with 'vmware_fusion' provider...
     ...
     ...

+Next you will need to set a DOCKER_HOST environment variable as demonstrated below.
+Note this uses the insecure Docker daemon port (this is a development environment after all!)

     My-Awesome-MacBook-Pro:~ god$ export DOCKER_HOST=tcp://fusion01:2375

+That's it - you're ready to go!

     My-Awesome-MacBook-Pro:~ god$ docker run hello-world
     Unable to find image 'hello-world:latest' locally
     latest: Pulling from hello-world